fbpx

 Newberry Woods Community Forest

-With stunning views of Hood Canal, the Newberry Woods Community Forest protects 1.5 miles of the salmon-bearing Little Anderson Creek, and is home to trees that are over 100 years old.
-Just north of the Newberry Hill Heritage Park, this 202-acre preserve will protect the vital wildlife corridor to Hood Canal and provide habitat for a multitude of birds and other native wildlife.
+With stunning views of Hood Canal, the Newberry Woods Community Forest contains 1.5 miles of the salmon-bearing Little Anderson Creek and is home to trees that are over 100 years old.
+Just north of the Newberry Hill Heritage Park, this 202-acre community forest protects the vital wildlife corridor to Hood Canal and provides habitat for a multitude of birds, mammals, and other native wildlife.
 Great Peninsula Conservancy acquired the preserve in October 2022 with funding from the USDA’s Community Forest Program, Kitsap County Conservation Futures, and the U.S. Navy’s Readiness and Environmental Protection Integration program.
-Thanks to a generous donation by the landowners, a section of the forest will be named the Lindstrom Family Preserve.
+Thanks to a generous donation by the landowners, a section of the forest is named the Lindstrom Family Preserve.

 Public Access